Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 > Consult your engine's manual or check out [Steams Documentation](https://partner.steamgames.com/doc/features/multiplayer/matchmaking) for their lobbies.

 ### Joining
-When a Party and Secret are set and the **viewing** user has had the URI Scheme registered, Discord will display a "Join" button on the presence.
+Users can join directly into a lobby from the Discord client via a "Join" button.
+The host must have the following set in their presence for this to be available:
+* Party
+* Secret
+* Registered URI Scheme

 ![join](https://i.lu.je/2025/Discord_dT7xxZDifj.png)

-When a user clicks the Join button, Discord will launch the application.
+When a joining user clicks the "Join" button, Discord will launch the application via the URI Scheme.

-Once loaded, your application needs to subscribe to the [EventType.Join](xref:DiscordRPC.EventType).
-Then Discord will then send a Join message via the [OnJoin](xref:DiscordRPC.DiscordRpcClient.OnJoin) event which contains the secret that was set earlier.
+Once loaded, the application will subscribe to the [EventType.Join](xref:DiscordRPC.EventType), which will make Discord send a Join message via the [OnJoin](xref:DiscordRPC.DiscordRpcClient.OnJoin) event.
+This message will contain the secret set in the host's presence.

-Use that secret to then connect to the lobby:
+The application can use that secret to then join the lobby.
+As a basic example:
 ```cs
 client.Subscribe(EventType.Join);
 client.OnJoin += (object sender, JoinMessage args) =>  {